grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 If we choose the implicit approach, we can treat all variations the same, since they are all of the same type.
 If we decide on the explicit approach, we end up with several types that are usually incompatible and we allow conversions between them where such conversions make sense.
 This is useful when we want some pieces of our program to be explicitly compatible with only one of the variations.

-I must say I find delegated variability a rare case (formatting the conversion to string is a typical example) and throughout my entire career I had maybe one or two situations where I had to resort to it.
+I must say I find delegated variability a rare case (formatting the conversion to string is a typical example) and throughout my entire career, I had maybe one or two situations where I had to resort to it.
 However, some libraries use this approach and in your particular domain or type of applications such cases may be much more typical.

 ## Special values